Liberty ship: After the war

-On April 16, 1947, a Liberty ship owned by the Compagnie Générale Transatlantique called the Grandcamp (originally built as the SS Benjamin R. Curtis) docked in Texas City, Texas to load a cargo of 2,300 tons of ammonium nitrate fertilizer.
+On 16 April 1947, a Liberty ship owned by the Compagnie Générale Transatlantique called the Grandcamp (originally built as the SS Benjamin R. Curtis) docked in Texas City, Texas to load a cargo of 2,300 tons of ammonium nitrate fertilizer.
 A fire broke out on board which eventually caused the entire ammonium nitrate cargo to explode.
 The massive explosion levelled Texas City and caused fires which detonated more ammonium nitrate in a nearby ship and warehouse.
 It was one of the largest non-nuclear explosions in US history.
 This incident is known as the Texas City disaster today.

-On December 21, 1952, the SS Quartette, a 422 ft Liberty Ship of 7,198 gross register tons, struck the eastern reef of the Pearl and Hermes atoll at a speed of 10.5 kn.
+On 21 December 1952, the SS Quartette, a 422 ft Liberty Ship of 7,198 gross register tons, struck the eastern reef of the Pearl and Hermes atoll at a speed of 10.5 kn.
 The ship was driven further onto the reef by rough waves and 35 mph winds, which collapsed the forward bow and damaged two forward holds.
 The crew was evacuated by the SS Frontenac Victory the following day.
-The salvage tug Ono arrived on December 25 to attempt to tow the ship clear, but persistent stormy weather forced a delay of the rescue attempt.
-On January 3, before another rescue attempt could be made, the ship's anchors tore loose and the Quartette was blown onto the reef, and deemed a total loss.
+The salvage tug Ono arrived on 25 December to attempt to tow the ship clear, but persistent stormy weather forced a delay of the rescue attempt.
+On 3 January, before another rescue attempt could be made, the ship's anchors tore loose and the Quartette was blown onto the reef, and deemed a total loss.
 Several weeks later, it snapped in half at the keel and the two pieces sank.
 The wreck site now serves as an artificial reef which provides a habitat for many fish species.

-In 1953, the Commodity Credit Corporation (CCC), began storing surplus grain in Liberty ships located in the Hudson River, James River, Olympia, and Astoria National Defense Reserve Fleet's.
+In 1953, the Commodity Credit Corporation (CCC), began storing surplus grain in Liberty ships located in the Hudson River, James River, Olympia, and Astoria National Defense Reserve Fleets.
 In 1955, 22 ships in the Suisun Bay Reserve Fleet were withdrawn to be loaded with grain and were then transferred to the Olympia Fleet.
 In 1956, four ships were withdrawn from the Wilmington Fleet and transferred, loaded with grain, to the Hudson River Fleet.

 Between 1955 and 1959, 16 former Liberty ships were repurchased by the United States Navy and converted to the Guardian-class radar picket ships for the Atlantic and Pacific Barrier.